hunterbdm/ANBAIO2captcha/README.md

 # Run

 0. Put your 2captcha apikey into apikey.txt
-1  In AIOBOT, open captcha solver for whichever site you want to use.
-You can just minimize it after you open it.
+1. In AIOBOT, open the captcha solver for whichever site you want to use.
+You can minimize it after you open it.
 2. Open cmd as Administrator
 3. Change directory to ANBAIO2captcha folder
 4. 'python ANBAIO2captcha.py'